awsdocs/aws-cloudformation-user-guide/doc_source/quickref-ecs.md

     Description: Select a VPC that allows instances access to the Internet.
   SubnetId:
     Type: List<AWS::EC2::Subnet::Id>
-    Description: Select at two subnets in your selected VPC.
+    Description: Select at least two subnets in your selected VPC.
   DesiredCapacity:
     Type: Number
     Default: '1'